sei-entropy/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: search()
-Description:
+Description:The method searches a string for a specified value and returns the position of the match
-Example using it:
+Example using it: var str = "Please locate where 'locate' occurs!";
+var pos = str.search("locate");
 ```

 Method 2
 ```
-Name:
-Description:
+Name:replace()
+Description:The method replaces a specified value with another value in a string:
-Example using it:
+Example using it:str = "Please visit Microsoft!";
+var n = str.replace("Microsoft", "W3Schools");
 ```

 Method 3
 ```
-Name:
-Description:
+Name:toUpperCase()
+Description:A string is converted to upper case
-Example using it:
+Example using it:var text1 = "Hello World!";       // String
+var text2 = text1.toUpperCase();  // text2 is text1 converted to upper
 ```

 ## [License](LICENSE)